-Even if you have the best walking shoes for women sometimes, your feet will get sore, or a blister will form from hours of walking.
+Even if you have the best cute walking shoes for women, sometimes, your feet will get sore, or a blister will form from hours of walking.
 These are a few tips to help keep your feet happy and healthy.

 We keep a couple of these in our first aid kit for hikes and even when we travel.
 You’ll always be thankful to have these when you need them.

-Don’t forget to pack a some nail clippers in your toiletry bag.
-Not only are long nails gross they can also lead to blisters and toe pain.
+Don’t forget to pack some nail clippers in your toiletry bag.
+Long nails are gross and can lead to blisters and toe pain.

 High-quality socks make all the difference in your comfort in the heat or cold.
-Whenever we can we wear our wool socks.
-Look to have a couple of warm wool cushioned wool socks for cooler temps, but also light ones for the summer months.
-We love Smartwool and they have some really cute prints!
+Whenever we can, we wear our wool socks.
+Look for a couple of warm wool cushioned wool socks for cooler temps and light ones for the summer months.
+We love Smartwool, and they have some adorable prints!

-Our feet often get dried out when we travel, and dry feet are uncomfortable.
+Our feet often get dried out when we travel, making dry feet uncomfortable.
 Pamper yourself with a fine body or foot lotion to keep your feet hydrated and happy.

-Some people have smelly feet and to fight odor and moisture.
-A little bit powder in your shoes at the start of each day can make a world of difference.
+Some people have smelly feet to fight odor and moisture.
+A little bit of powder in your shoes at the start of each day can make a world of difference.

 What to look for in a pair of travel shoes?

-A sad reality of traveling is that you won’t have room to bring several different pairs of shoes to fit every occasion.
-Whatever pair of walking shoes settle on, you’re bound to spend a lot of time in them and cover a fair number of miles.
-So, as you may have guessed, it’s absolutely crucial that those boots be comfortable and supportive!
+A sad reality of traveling is that you won’t have room to bring several pairs of shoes to fit every occasion.
+Whatever pair of walking shoes you settle on, you’re bound to spend a lot of time in them and cover a fair number of miles.
+So, as you may have guessed, those shoes must be comfortable and supportive!

 Pay special attention to the outsole and footbed material to gauge its comfort and durability.
 We are particularly fond of Vibram outsoles as they provide a nice comfortable ride, but they also hold up very well to wear and tear and allow the boots to last as long as possible.

-Your specific travel goals will of course also play a role in the type of walking shoe that best suits your needs.
+Your specific travel goals will play a role in the walking shoe that best suits your needs.
 Perhaps you’re planning on spending most of your days jetting from sight to sight in the big city.
 Maybe some time in galleries and museums, interspersed with street walking to find the best eateries and views.
-Or perhaps you have a certain proclivity for remote mountain trails and exploring the great outdoors in every country you visit.
+Or perhaps you have a particular proclivity for remote mountain trails and exploring the great outdoors in every country you visit.

 Whatever your preference, take the time to consider your future activities and pick a shoe that will offer the highest level of utility in that department.
 A black flat may not serve you well for rock scrambling, and a heavy-duty boot may raise a few eyebrows at your luxurious dinner after a day of exploring.

 So, you get the idea, make your travel shoes agree with your activities.
 Or better yet, opt for a shoe that can be at home almost anywhere!
-It’s about finding the greatest versatility for you!
+It’s about finding the most extraordinary versatility for you!
 Everyone is different.